laroper/python-file-update/README.md

 # Algorithm for file update in Python
-**Description:** Develop an algorithm that updates a fi that identiůes the employees who can access restricted content.
+**Description:** An algorithm that updates a file that identifies employees who can access restricted content.
 The restrictions are based on their IP address.
-There is an allow list for IP addresses permiŵed to sign into a restricted subnetwork.
-There is also a remove list that identiůes which employees must be removed from the allow list.
+There is an allow list for IP addresses permitted to sign into a restricted subnetwork.
+There is also a remove list that identifies which employees must be removed from the allow list.

 ## Open the file that contains the allow list
 In the code block below I needed to open a file called `allow_list.txt`.
 To do this I first assign a string containing this file name to a variable called `import_file`.
 Then using the `with` statement along with the `open` function containing the parameter keyword of `“r”` which tells the function that the file should be read.
 While working in the `with` statement the text is stored in a variable called `file`.